-Windows Azure SQL Database Data Access
+Azure SQL Database Data Access

-Microsoft Windows Azure SQL Database is the relational database service on the Windows Azure platform.
-There are many ways to incorporate Windows Azure SQL Database in your database application.
-This topic describes some general examples of how your database application can access data in Windows Azure SQL Database.
+Microsoft Azure SQL Database provides relational database-as-a-service capabilities for application architects and developers.
+There are many ways to incorporate Microsoft Azure SQL Database in your database application.
+This topic describes some general examples of how your database application can access data in Azure SQL Database.

 The Scenario B client premises may represent an end user's Web browser that is used to access your Web application.
-The Scenario B client premises may also be a desktop or Silverlight application that uses the benefits of the Entity Data Model and the WCF Data Services client to access your data that is hosted in Windows Azure SQL Database.
+The Scenario B client premises may also be a desktop or Silverlight application that uses the benefits of the Entity Data Model and the WCF Data Services client to access your data that is hosted in Azure SQL Database.

-When hosting only your data in the Microsoft data center, it is important to consider the network latency between SQL Database and the on-premise servers running your application code.
-Network latency to SQL Database is higher than it would be if the database were also on your premises and you may need to account for this in your application code.
+When hosting only your data in the Microsoft data center, it is important to consider the network latency between Azure SQL Database and the on-premise servers running your application code.
+Network latency to Azure SQL Database is higher than it would be if the database were also on your premises and you may need to account for this in your application code.

-One way to minimize the network latency of requests to the database is to additionally host your application in the Windows Azure platform.
+One way to minimize the network latency of requests to the database is to additionally host your application in the Azure platform.

-For example, you may decide to create a Web-based user interface in Windows Azure for your database application that is hosted in SQL Database.
+For example, you may decide to create a Web-based user interface in Azure for your database application that is hosted in Azure SQL Database.
 In this scenario, the client code and data is hosted in the same physical data center, so network latency is minimal between the corresponding servers.
 Clients will still have to traverse the Internet to reach your database application, but the network traffic between the client code and data is much faster because those numerous data requests have a much shorter distance to travel.